 – Awareness of risks and possible damage, component, and personnel anti-static protection devices.

 13. Software Management Control

-– Awareness of restrictions, airworthiness requirements and possible catastrophic effects of unapproved changes to software programmes.
+– Awareness of restrictions, airworthiness requirements, and possibly catastrophic effects of unapproved changes to software programs.

 14. Electromagnetic Environment

-– Influence of the following phenomena on maintenance practices for electronic system:
+– Influence of the following phenomena on maintenance practices for electronic systems:

 – EMC-Electromagnetic Compatibility EMI-Electromagnetic Interference HIRF-High Intensity Radiated Field Lightning/lightning protection.

 The general arrangement of typical electronic/digital aircraft systems and associated BITE (Built In Test Equipment) such as: